5 oldest restaurants in the world

 3. Zum Franziskaner - Stockholm, Sweden

-German monks founded this one of the world's oldest restaurants in Stockholm in 1421.
+German monks founded one of the world's oldest restaurants in Stockholm in 1421.
 This restaurant, which has become a legend and beloved by locals and tourists, has been rebuilt several times and unfortunately has not remained as it was six centuries ago.
 The present building is in a state after the last reconstruction in 1906.
 However, the food and drinks remained almost the same since the opening.
 The meal in the restaurant, featuring traditional Swedish and German cuisine, costs about $ 40.

 2. Bianyifang - Beijing, China

 Another restaurant in the list of oldest restaurants in the world, founded in 1416, is the second oldest restaurant in the world.
-Although it is not a small shop serving a duck and chicken meals, as it was in its early days, it still retains its name as the oldest Peking Duck restaurant in Beijing.
+Although it is not a small shop serving duck and chicken meals, as it was in its early days, it still retains its name as the oldest Peking Duck restaurant in Beijing.
 It continues the tradition that dates back to the Ming Dynasty.
 In our modern era, the restaurant has become a destination for locals as well as tourists who visit the area and love historical sites and want to be acquainted with ancient traditions.

 1. St. Peter Stiftskeller - Salzburg, Austria

 And finally, the restaurant for people who interested in what is the oldest restaurant in the world?
 The oldest restaurant in Europe, and most importantly, the oldest restaurant in the world!
 St. Peter restaurant, founded in 803, has a 1216-year history.
 The name of the restaurant was first mentioned in the works of the world-famous poet Alcuin.
 Most interesting is that it is still in its original form.
 If you are curious and see what this restaurant has witnessed throughout history, you will have incredible results.
-Thinking how many wars, presidents, government, the peace it has witnessed, you will be amazed at how the building reflects every detail of history.
+Thinking about how many wars, presidents, government, the peace it has witnessed, you will be amazed at how the building reflects every detail of history.

 Despite the extensive restoration work done in the restaurant, many dining rooms, decorated in the style of magnificent baroque and ancient chandeliers, are still carved on stone rocks next to Abbey's original structure.
 Once inside, it is impossible not to admire the grandeur of the old architecture.
 Throughout its centuries-long history, it has served royal families, honoured people, and celebrities.